 - A. Purpose: The purpose of this provision is to preserve open space in the more sensitive areas of the watershed, and to ensure orderly and planned development throughout the watershed. - B. Uses: The participating parcels may include or be developed for residential or non-residential purposes under the Individual Building and Master Plan processes.
-To be eligible to pursue the averaging process, the parent parcel must first have received approval through the required development approval process.
+Individual parcels whose principal use is or will be single-family residential are not eligible to be considered receiving parcels if the total built-upon area (BUA) would exceed 24 percent; this includes uses within the Single-Family Detached House building type.